lnbits/hardware-wallet/README.md

 The device can respond with a string in the same form:

 `/command-name {response1} {response2} ... {responseN}`

+During `/ping`, a device without a configured wallet also emits `/new` before the ping response.
+A configured device emits no wallet-state notice.

 Each command is documented in its implementation file: